 Welcome to my page!
 I graduated from Princeton University in 2020 with a degree in Computer Science and a certificate in Asian American Studies.
-I’m a computer scientist by education, a Princetonian at the moment, and an Oregonian from the day I was born.
+I’m a computer scientist by education, a software engineer by trade, and an Oregonian from the day I was born.
 Here is some background on my interests and motivations:

 Ever since I picked up my first Game Boy Color as a young child, I have always loved gaming and technology.
 I not only continued to enjoy gaming, but also used it as an inspiration to throw myself fully into programming in the hopes that I could inspire users the same way I was inspired from a young age.
 Today, I hope to use that passion as a developer to explore the many odd categories of the world that interest me.

 Whether those interests are related to analyzing musical sampling patterns with network analysis or investigating the effects of nature conservation in Namibia, everything can be broken down and analyzed.

 Gaming continues to inspire me as I hope to contribute to the industry by building and improving upon groundbreaking platforms like many innovators before me (for instance, at Roblox).
 In whatever segment of the tech industry I may become passionate about working in, the drive to improve and innovate as a developer will be present due to the inspiration I’ve received from being a part of the gaming industry.